THE APPLICATION DEADLINE FOR FALL PHD ADMISSION IS JANUARY 1. APPLY NOW

 Our program prepares students for academic, government, or professional careers that involve independent research, publication-quality writing, advanced research skills, critical thinking skills grounded in theories from the social and behavioral sciences, and the ability to thrive in interdisciplinary settings.

-The program typically pays tuition for required coursework, and provides funding to support mentored research with faculty and for students who teach for the department.
+All Health and Behavioral Sciences PhD students are eligible for paid Teaching Assistant positions for our undergraduate major in Public Health.
+Beginning in third year, PhD students are eligible for Teaching and/or Research Fellowships.
 Other funding opportunities (e.g., undergraduate advising, work with faculty on grants) sometimes become available.
 The department, college, and university also have small grants available to support conference travel or other professional development.
-We also work with interested students to develop grants to support dissertation research
+We also work with interested students to develop grant propsals to support dissertation research.

 There are three dimensions to the required curriculum: